gordonjun2/crypto-trading-analysis/README.md

 4. **Pairs-Trading (Beta Neutral) Strategy Analysis (Manual)** (*beta-neutral-pair-trading-manual.ipynb*)

 The strategy analysis is the same as 3., but this notebook allow users to manually set the portfolio weights and plot the returns of portfolio compared to market.

+5. **Crypto Sentiment on Chart Analysis** (*crypto-sentiment-on-chart.ipynb*)

+This notebook aims to explore the potential relationship between sentiment on 4chan's Business and Finance board and the price action of selected cryptocurrencies.
+4chan is a valuable source for sentiment analysis as its posts are freely accessible via its API, making it a cost-effective alternative to platforms like Twitter.
+The primary objective of this analysis is to investigate whether sentiment derived from 4chan posts can be correlated with the price movements of specific cryptocurrencies.
+By binning 4chan posts into specific time intervals and aligning them with cryptocurrency price charts, we can calculate a net sentiment score for each bin and observe any patterns or trends that may emerge.
 <br>
 <br>